Status indicators

 4. Service-account authentication for the admin API 🟡

 The legacy admin API attellus-op-admin/ requires interactive login with a captcha.
-This is appropriate for human users of the admin web UI, but blocks programmatic access from partner integrations and from Tellus’s own tooling.
+This is appropriate for human users of the admin web UI, but blocks programmatic access from partner integrations.

 Proposed: